US midterms: Key factors of the 2018 elections | Malay Mail

 Days earlier, a frantic manhunt led to the arrest of a fanatical Trump supporter on charges of mailing pipe bombs to prominent Trump opponents, including former president Barack Obama.

-This spasm of violence fueled a debate about the president’s caustic rhetoric, and whether it has played a role in deepening American divisions.
+This spasm of violence fuelled a debate about the president’s caustic rhetoric, and whether it has played a role in deepening American divisions.

 Trump condemned the anti-Semitic attack but was more ambiguous about the homemade bomb threat.
 He quickly hit the road, and in typical Trump fashion attacked his opponents.